Welcome to the Philosophy Research Guide

 Articles in the Stanford Encyclopedia of Philosophy are written by scholars of Philosophy and reviewed by an editorial board comprised of experts in the field.
 Excellent source for gaining background information on topics in Philosophy.

 The Library owns many Philosophy-related films in DVD, VHS and streaming formats.
 Search the library catalog by keyword or subject term.
-We have a wide range of Philosophy films available for checkout.
+We have a wide range of Philosophy-related films available for checkout and online streaming.

 The Library subscribes to many databases that provide access to thousands of popular and credible, scholarly journals.
 Many databases provide access to full-text articles, while some provide information about the article only (citation).
 Request (for free!) through Interlibrary Loan copies of articles to which the Library doesn't have full-text access.